Last Updated on November 20, 2019

-The need of the time is to have more studies which are better organized, trials without biases which can provide high level of evidence.
+The need of the time is to have more studies that are better organized, trials without biases which can provide a high level of evidence.

 - Paoloni J, De Vos RJ, Hamilton B, Murrell GA, Orchard J. Platelet-rich plasma treatment for ligament and tendon injuries.
 Clin J Sport Med.
 2011;21:37–45.

 - Alsousou J, Thompson M, Hulley P, Noble A, Willett K. The biology of platelet-rich plasma and its application in trauma and orthopaedic surgery: A review of the literature.
 J Bone Joint Surg Br.
 2009;91:987–96.

 - Filardo G, Kon E, Di Martino A, DiMatteo B, Merli ML, Cenacchi A, et al. Platelet-rich plasma vs hyaluronic acid to treat knee degenerative pathology: Study design and preliminary results of a randomized controlled trial.
 BMC Musculoskelet Disord.
 2012;13:229.